A Travel Price Comparison for Families, Couples, and Backpackers Reykjavik vs. Guatemala City for Vacations, Tours, and Honeymoons

 Referred to by the locals as "Guate," Guatemala City is the largest and most modern city in Guatemala, as well as its capital.
 While the atmosphere of the place is big, dirty, and dangerous with city fumes and skyscrapers, it is the hub of the country.
 It is the place where travelers first step foot into Guatemala and, though it is a place of modern chaos, it does have some of the best galleries and museums as well as a selection of bars, cafes, and restaurants.

-For some great organized tour ideas, see The Best Budget Tours to Iceland, The Best Tours for Seniors to Iceland, The Best One-Week (7-Day) Tours from Guatemala City, and The Best Family-Friendly Tours to Guatemala.
+For some great organized tour ideas, see The Best Budget Tours to Iceland, The Best Tours for Seniors to Iceland, Tours for Outdoor and Nature Lovers in Guatemala, and The Best Adventure Tours to Guatemala.

 Which place is cheaper, Guatemala City or Reykjavik?